StealthStop/Analyzer/README.md

 The `sampleSet_UL_v1.cfg` file contains a mapping between "friendly" sample names and the corresponding text file listing all ntuple ROOT files for the sample.
 This config file should be placed in the `cfg` area of `Framework`.
 In order to pick up this new `cfg` in the `Analyzer` area automatically, the appropriate lines in the `getSamplesCfg.sh` script in `Framework/scripts` need to be modified and `source setup.sh` rerun.

+Additionally, a new `sampleCollection_UL_v1.cfg` needs to be constructed (easiest by hand), which creates groups of samples.

+### Checking Positive and Negative Events

 With a new `sampleSet.cfg` symlink in `Analyzer/test` pointing to `sampleSet_UL_v1.cfg` in `Framework`, the number of events in each sample can be calculated.
 This is useful for verifying that all reported MINIAOD files in a sample were run on successfully and that the event weight reflects the correct number of events.